monadicsystems/monadicsystems.github.io/post3.md

 It takes a name of type `Text`, a `Map` from `Text` to `Color`, and returns either one of these tuples:

-1. `Nothing`, and the original `Map` that was passed into the view function
+1. `Nothing`, and the original `Map` that was passed into the projection function
 2. A `Color` value wrapped with `Just` if it's found in the `Map`, and a new `Map` with the entry that was found deleted from it

 The return type of the projection function is important because that's what we'll be pattern matching on in our view pattern.